Letter for patients (members only): Access to Services

 - Data is being collected.

-- Handwashing is a key factor to prevent spread of the virus.
+- Handwashing and wearing a face mask is a key factor to prevent spread of the virus.

 Commonly asked questions by primary immunodeficient patients: